 Five minutes into watching Roma, I knew I was going to regret not going to the theater.
 I watched the movie on my roommate’s Netflix account on a TV screen that was big enough to show me the potential yet not the real magnificence.
 I felt like I was cheating myself and the movie.
 But maybe it was for the best as I was saved from embarrassing myself in the theater with the way I was sobbing by the end of the 2 hours and 15 minutes of the emotional journey.

 Cleo and Sofia – Cleo’s employer – are two women tied to one family, and whose lives are affected by the men they trust and love.
 Cleo lacks the education and privilege that Sofia has, which makes her story more sympathetic, and she is closer to us as the audience.
-While I felt sad when Sofia cried and cheered for Cleo when she sold her husband’s car and bought her own, it wasn’t close to the utter devastation I felt for Cleo when she passively took everything life threw at her.
+While I felt sad when Sofia cried and cheered for her when she sold her husband’s car and bought her own, it wasn’t close to the utter devastation I felt for Cleo when she passively took everything life threw at her.
 Yalitza Aparicio, the non-professional actress who plays Cleo, is perfect, as she doesn’t act as much as she reacts, and fades into the background as things happen to the family while also being present in every moment.
-When I watched Cleo, I saw a housekeeper, loved yet used, sought after yet ignored.#Roma is a movie that should be celebrated, but the actual celebration should be for all the Cleos who have lived for others and faded away without a voice.
-Click To Tweet
+When I watched Cleo, I saw a housekeeper, loved yet used, sought after yet ignored.

 The movie is beautiful.
 Shot in black and white, each frame is set up like a poem, even when the shot is of dog poop or the destroyed streets of Mexico.
 I come from a third world country myself, and I could see streets and buildings from my own home in Cuaron’s portrayal of his home.
 The director’s legendary long shots make an appearance, especially the breathtaking scene at the beach that held my heart in a choke hold while drowning me in emotions.
 But what makes the movie ultimately a masterpiece is Cuaron’s understanding of women, family and emotions.